rwoll/CS051Proposal/README.md

 ## EGit

-EGit is an Eclipse Git plug-in that allows for the easy integration of a Git workflow into the IDE and adds a GUI to simplify many steps.
+EGit is an Eclipse Git plug-in that allows for the easy integration of a Git workflow into the IDE and adds a GUI.
+It ships with the newer releases of [Eclipse](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/marsr)

 With EGit, you can `ctrl`-click and import a single project or an entire repository filled with multiple projects into Eclipse's standard Package Explorer